Skip to main content

 © Holding Graz/Lupi Spuma

-As part of the inner city relief and completion of the Neutor line, extensive work will be carried out on the routes to the west of Graz this year, which will also lead to improvements in the future.
+As part of the city centre relief and completion of the Neutor line, extensive work has been carried out on the routes in the west of Graz this year, which will lead to improvements in the future.

-This period will be used to carry out further important infrastructure and maintenance work.
-These infrastructure measures will require large-scale rail replacement services for lines 1, 4, 6 and 7 from May to September 2025.
-Several rail construction projects will be combined as a focal point on the west-east public transport axis between depot 2 and depot 3 in order to avoid multiple closures of streetcar services on this busy connection.
-Tracks are being replaced, stops extended, work carried out on depot 3 and renovations in the underpass area of the local transport hub at the main station (see below for details).
+This period was used to carry out further important infrastructure and maintenance work.
+These infrastructure measures required extensive rail replacement services for lines 1, 4, 6 and 7 from May to September 2025.
+Several rail construction projects were combined with a focus on the west-east public transport axis between depot 2 and depot 3 in order to avoid multiple suspensions of tram services on this busy route.
+Tracks were replaced, stops were extended, work was carried out on Depot 3 and renovations were carried out in the underpass area of the local transport hub at the main station (see below for details).

 A tram pulls into a stop in Graz, Austria, as people wait on the platform.
 A sign reads "Hauptbahnhof Congress".